Park Ranger Job Requirements & Duties

 According to The Bureau of Labor Statistics, the median annual wage for foresters was $60,120 in May 2017.
 The lowest 10 percent earned less than $40,480, and the highest 10 percent earned more than $84,830.
 The graph below illustrates an updated pay scale for foresters and conservation scientists (source: BLS.gov: Occupational Employment And Wages: Conservation Scientists and Foresters, data for May 2017).

 The Bureau of Labor Statistics has provided a list of other jobs in the forestry field and their respective salaries.
 Check out the list below to learn more about what careers are available for someone with a forestry and wildlife conservation degree:

-Since heavily wooded areas are necessary for this position, relocation may be a possibility when you pursue this career.
-The states with the highest employment rates for foresters are California, Minnesota, Oregon, Pennsylvania, and Wisconsin.
+Since heavily wooded areas are necessary for this position, relocation may be a possibility.
+The states with the highest employment rates for foresters are Washington, Wisconsin, Oregon, California, and Minnesota.
 There are also many forests and parks outside of major metropolitan areas.
 The highest paying cities for this job include: Sacramento, CA; Los Angeles, CA; Albany, OR; Hartford, CT; Seattle, WA; Longview, WA; Washington D.C.; Eugene, OR; Chicago, IL; and Salem, OR.